 Click Calculate and verify that the total bandwidth is correct according to the system design for your shared storage system.
 You should be configuring your highest bandwidth K2 Media Clients first, to ensure that they are distributed equally across iSCSI targets.
 To verify this, while you are on this page for your first K2 Media Client, you can temporarily enter information and calculate the bandwidth for each of your K2 Media Clients and compare bandwidth values.

 Click Assign Portal, then OK to confirm.

 If you have a redundant K2 Storage System, the K2 System Configuration application makes the appropriate assignment to the redundant server, as reported in the Secondary target box.
+Click Next.

-Completing the Click Next.
+Completing the Configuration Wizard

 Click Finish.
 The K2 Media Client restarts and the wizard closes.
-Completing the Configuration Wizard Click Finish.
-The K2 Media Client restarts and the Wizard closes.